K122611/24point/README.md

-Here is a Sudoku and 24 point game.
+Here is a Sudoku and 24 point Game

 ```markdown
 # 🧩 Sudoku & 24 Game – Free Online Logic Puzzles